As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 - Despite some bumps, Boeing's production pace improves and cash continues to flow

-The Port projects that Sea-Tac by 2027 will have to handle 56 million passengers and 480,000 landings and takeoffs.
+The Port projects that Sea-Tac by 2027 will handle 56 million passengers and 480,000 landings and takeoffs.
 “The region is going to grow, whether we like it or not,” said airport director Lance Lyttle.

 “Zippering” two streams of planes